spgreen/psTrace/README.md

         git clone https://github.com/spgreen/psTrace.git

-2. Soft link the `html` folder to the web document root that will be served by Apache.
+2. Soft link the psTrace `html` folder to the web document root that will be served by Apache.
    <br>e.g. /var/www/html/ is the usual default directory served by Apache. <br>**Note**: You will need to remove the html folder if it exist otherwise an error will occur creating the soft link

         ln -s /full/path/to/pstrace/html/folder/ /var/www/html

-3. Edit email constant values within `conf/email_configuration.py` to values appropriate to your environment.
-Currently only supports sending emails to a SMTP server that does not require authentication.
+3. Edit the email constants within `conf/email_configuration.py` to values appropriate to your environment.
+Currently only supports sending emails to a SMTP server that does NOT require authentication.

 4. Run psTrace Tool